 Shortly after Hillary’s lobbyist gaffe, the video feed cuts out in Second Life.
-There’s some chatter at Netroots Stadium about the reliability of Second Life, then the video feed returns.
+First, there’s some chatter at Netroots Stadium about the reliability of Second Life, then the video feed returns.
 Weirdly, Hillary seems to be hanging upside down like a bat!
 Up to this point, there’s been some grumbling amongst Second Life attendees that the real-life conference has hardly acknowledged the virtual conference.
 I wonder if Clinton is trying to cover for her mistake by playing to the Second Life crowd.
 Or maybe she’s planning on using the old “I didn’t know what I was saying, all the blood rushed to my head” excuse.
 Regardless, we’re all startled to see Hillary take such an extreme position.

 Eventually, it becomes apparent that Obama is hanging upside down too.
-Could this be an indication that the two have finally created some sort of alliance?
+Could this indicate that the two have finally created some sort of alliance?
 But wait, even Mike Gravel is hanging upside down.
 That’s when it becomes obvious that there’s some sort of technical problem.
 There’s no way that Gravel would ever share a common position with either Obama or Clinton.

 I finish watching the upside-down debate.
 It’s somewhat dizzying.
 At one point, I try to turn upside down myself without much luck.

 Candidate Breakout Sessions

 Saturday afternoon, 1 pm.

 Immediately following the debate, the breakout sessions continue for the remaining candidates.
-A technical glitch at the event brings down most of the video feeds in-world.
+Unfortunately, a technical glitch at the event brings down most video feeds in-world.
 As a result, only the Edwards session is broadcast.
 I alternate between watching the Edwards session in SL and the Obama session on the web.
 Both candidates do well at their respective sessions, but the multi-tasking between the competing video feeds leaves me wondering who said what.